ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Retrieve the definition of an :data:`OCMD`.

     :arg int xref: the :data:`xref` of the OCMD.
-    :rtype: dict
+    :rtype: OCMD
-    :returns: a dictionary with the keys *xref*, *ocgs*, *policy* and *ve*.
+    :returns: a OCMD with the keys *xref*, *ocgs*, *policy* and *ve*.

-  .. method:: GetLayer(int config = -1)
+  .. method:: GetLayer(int config: -1)

     List of optional content groups by status in the specified configuration.
 This is a dictionary with lists of cross reference numbers for OCGs that occur in the arrays `/ON`, `/OFF` or in some radio button group (`/RBGroups`).

     :arg int config: the configuration layer (default is the standard config layer).

-  .. method:: SetLayer(int config, string baseState = null, int[] on = null, int[] off = null, List<int[]> rbgroups = null, int[] locked = null)
+  .. method:: SetLayer(int config, string baseState: null, int[] on: null, int[] off: null, List<int[]> rbgroups: null, int[] locked: null)

     Mass status changes of optional content groups. **Permanently** sets the status of OCGs.

     :arg int config: desired configuration layer, choose -1 for the default one.
-    :arg list on: list of :data:`xref` of OCGs to set ON.
+    :arg int[] on: list of :data:`xref` of OCGs to set ON.
 Replaces previous values.
 An empty list will cause no OCG being set to ON anymore.
-Should be specified if `basestate="ON"` is used.
+Should be specified if `baseState="ON"` is used.
-    :arg list off: list of :data:`xref` of OCGs to set OFF.
+    :arg int[] off: list of :data:`xref` of OCGs to set OFF.
 Replaces previous values.
 An empty list will cause no OCG being set to OFF anymore.
-Should be specified if `basestate="OFF"` is used.
+Should be specified if `baseState="OFF"` is used.
-    :arg str basestate: state of OCGs that are not mentioned in *on* or *off*.
+    :arg string baseState: state of OCGs that are not mentioned in *on* or *off*.
 Possible values are "ON", "OFF" or "Unchanged".
 Upper / lower case possible.
-    :arg list rbgroups: a list of lists.
+    :arg List<int[]> rbgroups: a list of lists.
 Replaces previous values.
 Each sublist should contain two or more OCG xrefs.
 OCGs in the same sublist are handled like buttons in a radio button group: setting one to ON automatically sets all other group members to OFF.
-    :arg list locked: a list of OCG xref number that cannot be changed by the user interface.
+    :arg int[] locked: a list of OCG xref number that cannot be changed by the user interface.

     Values `null` will not change the corresponding PDF array.